Canop/bacon/website/docs/config.md

 allow_failures | yes | if `true`, the action is considered a success even when there are test failures.
-Default is `false` apply_gitignore | yes | if `true` (which is default) the job isn't triggered when the modified file is excluded by gitignore rules env | yes | a map of environment vars, for example `env.LOG_LEVEL="die"`
+Default is `false` apply_gitignore | yes | if `true` (which is default) the job isn't triggered when the modified file is excluded by gitignore rules env | yes | a map of environment vars, for example `env.LOG_LEVEL="die"` background | yes | compute in background and display only on end.
+Default is `true`

 Example: